|Lymphocyte Cell Biology - CNRS URA 1961|

 We investigate the molecular mechanisms that generate immunological synapses and their role in T cell activation.
 We also study how lymphotropic retroviruses hijack the mechanisms that generate immunological synapses to modulate T cell responses and to spread more efficiently from cell to cell.

 We previously showed that ezrin, a protein that links the membrane with the actin cytoskeleton, is involved in the formation of the immunological synapse and in T cell activation (Roumier et al., Immunity, 2001).
-By specifically depleting ezrin from T cells, using siRNA, we recently unravelled an important role for ezrin in the modulation of early and late T cell activation events.
-We are currently disecting the mechanism by which ezrin tunes up T cell signaling.
+By specifically depleting ezrin from T cells, using siRNA, we recently unraveled that Ezrin plays a key role in the crosstalk between the cortical actin cytoskeleton, the signal transduction machinery and the microtubule networks, setting the fine architecture of the immunological synapse and tuning T cell receptor signaling.
+Moreover, we have recently described a novel interaction between the scaffold protein SLP-76 and members of the 14-3-3 protein family (Di Bartolo et al., JEM, 2007) and we have demonstrated that this interaction is important for the negative modulation of T cell activation signals.
+We are currently investigating how 14-3-3 recruitment to SLP-76 affects immunological synapse formation and downstream signaling pathways.

 Immunological synapse: a target for lymphotropic retroviruses.

 We previously showed that intracellular endosomal trafficking is a key mechanism for molecular transport to the immunological synapse (Das et al, Immunity, 2004).
-Moreover, we showed that human immunodeficiency virus (HIV-1), by means of its protein Nef, targets this process, impairing the transport of the T cell receptor and of the protein tyrosine kinase Lck through endosomes to the synapse.
+Moreover, we showed that human immunodeficiency virus (HIV-1), by means of its protein Nef, impairs the endosomal vesicle transport of the protein tyrosine kinase Lck and of the T cell receptor to the immune synapse.
 This perturbs the formation and function of immunological synapses formed by infected T cells (Thoulouze et al, Immunity, 2006).
 Our recent data show that this mechanism targets only some particular molecules that traffic through endosomes leaving other molecules unperturbed.
 This underlines the importance and complexity of vesicle trafficking in the generation of immunological synapses and in T lymphocyte activation.
+Finally, we are studying how the human T cell leukemia virus type 1 (HTLV-1) subverts T cell biology to facilitate virus survival and cell-to-cell spread.

 - Thoulouze M. I., Sol-Foulon N., Blanchet F., Dautry-Varsat A., Schwartz O., Alcover A. 2006.
 Human immunodefficiency virus (HIV-1) impairs the formation of the immunological synapse.
 Immunity.
 24 :547-561.
 PMID: 16713973